- What does the Anemone flower symbolise?

 Anemone was also a devotee of Aphrodite the goddess of love or Venus.
 This connects her to the tragic story of Aphrodite and Adonis.

-Aphrodite the goddess of love saw Adonis at his birth and determined to keep him for herself.
+Aphrodite the goddess of love saw Adonis at his birth and was determined to keep him for herself.
 However, she made the unwise choice of choosing Persephone the Queen of the Underworld as his guardian.

-Aphrodite descends into the Underworld to claim Adonis.
+Aphrodite descended into the Underworld to claim Adonis.
 However, she encountered the reluctance of Persephone.
 Zeus intervened to settle the issue between them.
 He decided that Adonis would spend six months with each goddess.

 This story also parallels a Near East story related to Tammuz the equivalent of Adonis.